The Masthead® Guide to Breast Surgery

 - If you tend to get nauseated from anesthesia or pain medication, mention this to your physician, surgeon and anesthesiologist before surgery.
 If you are extremely nervous, you can also ask for a sedative for the night before surgery to help you sleep.

 - If possible, do your hair or have your hair done (cut, colored, blown-dry or whatever you normally do) before your surgery.
-Most likely you won’t be allowed to shower, blow-dry or style your hair for a few days because you can’t lift your arms.
+Most likely you won’t be allowed to shower or blow-dry your hair for a few days because you can’t lift your arms.
 If you get your nails done, skip the polish, because you probably won’t be able to wear it in the operating room.
 Shave or wax your legs and underarms, if necessary, before your surgery, because you won’t be able to lift your arms or reach down to your legs for a while.

 - If you work, you will need to inform your employer that you will be on medical leave for at least 2 weeks.
 You might feel up to going back earlier, but it’s best to give yourself a buffer.